SEG-UNIBE/BF-CBOM/README.md

 ## Setup

 BF-CBOM is a multi-container environment: Redis, the coordinator UI, and one container per CBOM worker.
-Every install starts the same way—clone the repo and choose one of two setup paths.
+Every install starts the same way—clone the repo and choose one of two setup options.

 ```bash
 git clone https://github.com/SEG-UNIBE/BF-CBOM.git
 cd BF-CBOM
 ```

-### Path 1 – Disposable Builder Container
+### Option 1 – Disposable Builder Container

 Use this when you want to keep tooling off your host.
 Docker must already be installed.